RsaCtfTool/RsaCtfTool/README.md

  - smallfraction.pub: a public key where p/q is close to a small fraction
  - boneh\_durfee.pub: a public key factorable using boneh\_durfee method
  - multikey-0.pub and multikey-1.pub: Public keys that share a common factor
+ - ecm_method.pub: Public key with a 25 digit prime factorable with ECM method in around 2 minutes (use --ecmdigits 25 to test)

 #### Requirements:
  - GMPY